LITTLE-dot-big/AutomateLogin/Readme.md

 # AutomateLogin to join MS-TEAMS meetings automatically
-This project focused on developing a robust system that would streamline user login procedures.
-It enhances user access and optimize routine authentication processes.
+This project focused on developing a robust system that would streamline user login procedures.<br>
+It enhances user access and optimize routine authentication processes.<br>
-Designed and developed a web application using Selenium for automated end-to-end testing.
+Designed and developed a web application using Selenium for automated end-to-end testing. <br>
-Employed SQLite as the project’s backend database to store user data securely and efficiently.
+Employed SQLite as the project’s backend database to store user data securely and efficiently. <br>

 ## Setup